 The Basics of Understanding Tarot Cards

-Reading tarot cards is a combination of intuition and understanding the symbols within each card.
-If you feel that you aren't intuitive enough to read tarot cards, be confidant in that you will become progressively more intuitive each time that you work with your deck.
+Reading tarot cards is a combination of intuition and understanding of the symbols within each card.
+If you feel that you aren't intuitive enough to read tarot cards, be confident in that you will become progressively more intuitive each time that you work with your deck.

 Connect With Your Tarot Deck

 Choose a tarot deck that resonates with you.
 There are tarot cards with every possible theme that you can imagine from baseball to Alice in Wonderland.
 I suggest that you start with the Rider-Waite deck if you are a beginner.
 The Rider-Waite deck is the easiest to understand and the basis of most other decks.

 Spend time with your cards each day.
 Pull out just a few cards or practice some reading layouts paying close attention to the images, colors, and symbols.
 Notice how you feel when you are focusing on the card.
 Does it make you smile, or do you have a feeling of dread and chaos?
 What is your first thought when the card pops up in a layout?
 If your first thought is a happy family when you see the 10 of cups, then you already understand the overall meaning of the card without having to look it up.

 It is helpful to keep a journal while you are learning tarot.
 Write down what your thoughts are on each card as you explore them.
 Include entries of when your cards gave you a message that was right on target.